Triggerise/triggerise.github.io/what-we-do.markdown

 Title: Big ambitions | Better futures
 Splash-image: "/uploads/lady_laughing.webp"
 Supporting-title: Making big impact possible
-Description: "### Young people across Africa and India are using our Tiko platform to make positive life decisions.
+Description: "### Young people across Africa are using our Tiko platform to make positive life decisions.
 We connect our members' needs to existing local providers, by building ecosystems of local health services, community organisations and micro-entrepreneurs.
 With this diversity of actors we’re able to create impact